General information

 A foreword

 It's important to set some expectations before we begin.
-Halo modding is a niche hobby and official documentation is limited or outdated.
-Until recently, we were never the intended audience of these tools and they sometimes lack the useability expected of public products.
-Despite the long history of Halo modding, the games are still closed source and discoveries are still being made in 2023 about how the games work.
+Halo modding is a fairly niche hobby so documentation and tutorials won't always be available.
+Despite our efforts here at c20, there's just a lot of ground to cover and official documentation is limited or outdated.
+The games are closed source and despite the long history of Halo modding, discoveries are still being made in 2024 about how they work.

 We encourage you to take things slowly.
 People often start with a highly ambitious vision, only to get discouraged and give up entirely when they hit walls.
 You can spend years perfecting your craft in one area like level creation but still know nothing about another like animation.
 It's important to make small goals so you don't get overwhelmed.
 Remember that Halo's content was created by dozens of artists and designers over years of work.